alphagov/govuk-rfcs/rfc-026-12-factor-rails-apps.md

 ## Logging

-Applications should not deal with opening logfiles etc. Instead they should log&nbsp;to STDOUT, and STDERR.
+Applications should not deal with opening logfiles etc. Instead they should log&nbsp;to `STDOUT`, and `STDERR`.
 The OS should deal with capturing these streams and&nbsp;storing them as appropriate.
 Details - [http://12factor.net/logs](http://12factor.net/logs)

-- General logging SHOULD be sent to STDERR.
+- General logging SHOULD be sent to `STDERR`.
-- Request logs SHOULD be sent to STDOUT as JSON lines suitable for logstash.
+- Request logs SHOULD be sent to `STDOUT` as JSON lines suitable for logstash.
-- Apps MAY send additional log lines to STDOUT providing they are JSON formatted.
+- Apps MAY send additional log lines to `STDOUT` providing they are JSON formatted.
-- Apps MUST NOT send any non-JSON logging to STDOUT.
+- Apps MUST NOT send any non-JSON logging to `STDOUT`.

 TODO: Document how to configure Rails to follow the above.

 ### Known issues

-- omniauth logs things to STDOUT by default. gds-sso will need to be updated to&nbsp;configure it to log elsewhere.
+- omniauth logs things to `STDOUT` by default. gds-sso will need to be updated to&nbsp;configure it to log elsewhere.
-Alternatively it may be easier and safer to redirect STDOUT to STDERR, so that only known things will log to the real STDOUT&nbsp;
+Alternatively it may be easier and safer to redirect `STDOUT` to `STDERR`, so that only known things will log to the real `STDOUT`&nbsp;

 ## Asset serving